JuliaMath/DoubleFloats.jl/docs/src/overview.md

 |  \   |  7x |
 | trig | 3x-6x |

-- results from testing with BenchmarkTools on one machine
+| &nbsp; &nbsp; &nbsp; &nbsp; results from testing with BenchmarkTools on one machine
-- BigFloat precision was set to 106 bits, for fair comparison
+| &nbsp; &nbsp; &nbsp; &nbsp; for fair comparison, BigFloat precision was set to 106 bits

 ## Questions and Contributions